 There’s a direct correlation between how much skin you expose and the amount of body heat you lose.
 (It’s called catching a chill for a reason.)
 Research done in mice from the Proceedings of the National Academy of Sciences of the United States of America suggests that cold temperatures may depress your immunity, leaving you more vulnerable to viral infection.
 So do yourself a favor and prepare to get cozy—we’re talking sweaters, scarves, gloves, hats, coats, warm socks, and boots.
 Don’t miss the surprising reason you should wear a hat this winter.

 Take your vitamins

 Stock up on immune-supportive supplements.
 Feel a cold coming on?
 There’s research that suggests probiotics, zinc, and elderberry may help stave off the sniffles.
 Too late and already caught a cold?
 Read up on the 11 things you can do to make a cold less miserable.

 Your body needs fuel to keep its immune system functioning at optimal levels.
 Make sure you’re eating three well-balanced meals a day packed with lean protein, whole grains, fruits, and vegetables according to the University of Washington.
 Also spice up your diet with ginger, clove, turmeric, cinnamon, oregano, and garlic.
 These contain high amounts of phytochemicals and antioxidants that may increase immune cell function and help protect cells against stress or damage.

 No, we’re not suggesting you up and start training for a marathon or take up CrossFit, but moderate exercise is a must.
 Aim for 20 minutes of moderate physical activity each day.
 Researchers at the University of California-San Diego of Medicine found that as little as 20 minutes of moderate exercise can have anti-inflammatory effects that boost your immune system.
-(Don’t miss the gym-bag accessories that will make you psyched to work out.)

 Take care of your gut